Who We Are

 Q: Do you own or rent hangar space?

 A: In August of 2016, the club purchased 5200sqft building that contains a 60x06ft hangar, a 60x24 heated club space and restroom facilities.
-We also rent space for one of our aircraft.
+We also rent hangar space for one plane.

 Q: Who does the Club maintenance?